 State of the Ozarks is one of the definitive websites of the Ozarks.

-Not a government sponsored travel site nor a local advertisement page, StateoftheOzarks is dedicated to the history, culture and the people of the Ozarks.
+Not a government sponsored travel site nor a local advertisement page, StateoftheOzarks is privately owned and dedicated to the history, culture and the people of the Ozarks.

 The Ozarks region has long been a respected place where the American Heartland still has a voice.
 Where time runs a little slower, the folks are friendlier, and rivers a bit cleaner.
 A place that stands in book end answer to elite Eastern sensibilities and the flash of LA culture.